suncoast-devs/handbook/lessons/js-intro/lecture.md

 # [fit] Editor/Compile time versus Runtime

-Editor is screaming at us, browser might show errors, but...
+Editor is screaming at us browser might show errors, but...

     !!!
     THE     CODE        STILL           RUNS
     !!!

-TypeScript transforms down to JavaScript so while it will complain and warn, it won't _STOP_ you.
+TypeScript transforms down to JavaScript, so while it will complain and warn, it won't _STOP_ you.

 > We can turn on some project configurations to _not_ allow our code to run until it is free of these kinds of warnings